-Founder & Exercise Physiologist
+Founder, CEO & Exercise Physiologist

-Bachelor of Exercise Physiology, UNSW 2013
+Bachelor of Exercise Physiology, University of New South Wales 2013

-Bachelor of Exercise Physiology, 2018
+Bachelor of Exercise Physiology, University of Sydney 2016

 Rhianne has completed a degree in Applied Science (Exercise and Sport Science) from the University of Sydney (2012), and has completed a Masters in Clinical Exercise Physiology from the Australian Catholic University (2014).
 Her interest in Neurological Rehabilitation has led to her to continue her studies in this area through tertiary study.

 She has several years of experience working as an EP in private practice, but has also got years of experience in working with non-for profit organisations.
 This includes working with a Health Promotion Organisation that works with disadvantaged children in remote areas, as well as working with a sports program for people with Intellectual Disability.
 Rhianne is also qualified to teach yoga and pilates, and has also got experience in playing and coaching a number of sports.